 A third example is from Adam Gurr, Brandon, Manitoba, who installed a CropScan 3000H in 2017 onto his Claas Lexion combine.
-His soybean maps provide examples of how Protein varies in crops other than cereals.
-Figure 10 shows maps for Protein, Yield, Protein/Yield Correlation and a VFR prescription for Nitrogen prescription based on these maps.
+His soybean maps provide examples of how protein varies in crops other than cereals.
+Figure 10 shows maps for protein, yield, protein/yield correlation and a VFR prescription for nitrogen prescription based on these maps.

-The protein varied across this field from 20% to 37% with an average of 32% for loads delivered to the elevator.
+The protein varied across this field from 20 percent to 37 percent with an average of 32 percent for the loads delivered to the local elevator.
 It is generally expected that soybeans will exhibit an inverse relation between Yield and Protein, i.e. the Dilution Theory.

-Figure 10, Yield/Protein Correlation Map, shows areas in the field based on the correlation between protein and yield.
-The Green and Red areas do not follow the Dilution Theory.
-The Yellow areas are where the yield was above the average for the field and the protein was less than the average.
-In the Yellow areas, it is suggested that by increasing the Nitrogen fertilization rate would increase Yield and Protein.
+Figure 10, the yield/protein correlation map, shows areas in the field based on the correlation between protein and yield.
+The green and red areas do not follow the Dilution Theory.
+The yellow areas are where the yield was above the average for the field and the protein was less than the average.
+In the yellow areas, it is suggested that by increasing the nitrogen fertilisation rate would increase yield and protein.

-Discussion:
+Discussion

-If the drawback for VRF technology lies in the complexity of the maps and the interpretation of the many layers of data, then On the Go Protein analysis using an On Combine NIR Analyser provides a very simple means for farmers and their agronomists to capture 20-30% Yield improvements.
-The "Low hanging fruit", i.e., the first 20-30% Yield improvements are not the end of the story.
-Protein plus Yield tells the complete story as to the availability and uptake of nutrients including Nitrogen, Sulphur, Potassium and Phosphorus.
+If the drawback for VRF technology lies in the complexity of the maps and the interpretation of the many layers of data, then on-the-go protein analysis using an On Combine NIR Analyser provides a very simple means for farmers and their agronomists to capture 20-30 percent yield improvements.

+The "low hanging fruit", i.e., the first 20-30 percent yield improvements are not the end of the story.
+Protein plus yield tells the complete story as to the availability and uptake of nutrients including nitrogen, sulphur, potassium and phosphorus.
 The CropScan 3300H On Combine Analyser adds several layers of agronomic data that has been missing from the PA puzzle.
-Michael Eryes, Field Systems Australia, SA, states:

-"The Yield map correlates directly to soil performance and the Protein map is a very good proxy for plant performance.
-The Nitrogen data is what makes everything else fit together, i.e., productivity and performance.
-The on combine protein analyser is a tool of exceptional value whose true value is only just starting to be well enough understood"
+Michael Eryes, Field Systems Australia, SA, states, "The Yield map correlates directly to soil performance and the protein map is a very good proxy for plant performance.
+The nitrogen data is what makes everything else fit together, i.e., productivity and performance.
+The On Combine Protein Analyser is a tool of exceptional value whose true value is only just starting to be well enough understood."